mc Assetpilot

 Annual values for lifetime

-• For a PV system that runs for 30 years, you can predict electricity costs per year
+• For a PV system that runs for 30 years, you can predict energy costs per year

 Costs